JudeSafo/All_Language_Model/README.md

 # Getting Started

-After installation we'll start off we'll process and load data into the language model, then focus on serving and training.
-The webapp is provided as is.
+After installation you'll want to process and load data into the language model, then use that to serve the mode.

 ## Requirements
 - macosx/linux os (Debian preferred)
-- (optional) aws ec2 vm
+- (optional) aws ec2 VM

 ## Installation